lablup/backend.ai-docs-webui/docs/model_serving/model_serving.rst

    :width: 700
    :align: center

--  Single Node : When running a session, the managed node and worker nodes are placed on a single physical node or virtual machine.
+-  Single Node:When running a session, the managed node and worker nodes are placed on a single physical node or virtual machine.
--  Multi Node : When running a session, one managed node and one or more worker nodes are split across multiple physical nodes or virtual machines.
+-  Multi Node: When running a session, one managed node and one or more worker nodes are split across multiple physical nodes or virtual machines.

 Before creating model service, Backend.AI supports validation feature to check